-PSL 425: Physiological Biophysics Spring 2018 Section 2
+PSL 425: Physiological Biophysics Fall 2018 Section 2

 3 credits

 Prerequisite: PSL 250 or PSL 310 or both PSL 431 and PSL 432

-TT 1:00-2:20, 202 Urban Planning
+TT 1:00-2:20, 228 Erickson

-Dr. Patrick Dillon, 884-5040, dillon@msu.edu, Office Hours, 2178 BPS, W 11-12, 1-3; M,F by appointment
+Dr. Patrick Dillon, 2178 BPS, 884-5040, dillon@msu.edu, Office Hours, W 11-12, 1-3;

+M,F by appointment

 TA: Thomas Turkette, Office Hours TBA

-Textbook: Biophysics: A Physiological Approach, Patrick F. Dillon, Cambridge University Press, 2012
+Textbook: Biophysics: A Physiological Approach, Patrick F. Dillon, Cambridge

+University Press, 2012

-Please note that in an emergency you should turn left as you leave the classroom and go down the stairs to the exit and gather at the rally point near the intersection.
+Please note that in an emergency you should go down the stairs immediately to the right as you leave the classroom by either door, and gather at the triangular area between

+Erickson and the International Center.

 This course will explore in detail the quantitative physical phenomena underlying kinetics and equilibria of physiological processes.
-The topics covered will include bonds, molecular excitation and energy transfer, molecular and ionic interactions, diffusion and directed transport, thermodynamics, membrane physical and electrical properties, agonists, and system properties.
+The topics covered will include bonds, molecular excitation and energy transfer, molecular and ionic interactions, diffusion and directed transport, thermodynamics, muscle mechanics, connective tissue and physiological flows.
 Analytical and critical thinking skills are emphasized in this class which requires a thorough background in the fundamentals of physiology so that the understanding of complex issues can be achieved.

 This class will have both classroom lectures based on the textbook and student presentations of biophysical research papers.
 The first day will include discussion of the course goals and an introductory lecture which covers aspects from several different parts of the course.
 We will start on the material in Chapter 1 of the book on the second day of class.
-All the class power point slides are on D2L.

-There will be 8 in-class quizzes in this class.
-The quizzes will be given at the start of class on each Tuesday on the dates below.
-The short answer quizzes will cover the material from the previous week.
+There will be 8 in-class guizzes in this class.
+The guizzes will be given at the start of class on each Tuesday on the dates below.
+The short answer quizzes will cover the material covered since the previous quiz.
 The critical thinking test (CTT) will cover all the material up to that point and will be open book, non-electronic: you may bring any book or papers you choose for the essays, but you cannot access any electronic resources, computer, tablet, phone, internet, etc..
-For the first 4 quizzes, the questions will be posted on Monday, the day before the quiz.
+For the first 4 guizzes, the questions will be posted on Monday, the day before the quiz.
 For Q1-Q4, you will get all the questions in advance, but you will not know which ones will be asked.
-For the last 4 quizzes, the questions will not be posted in advance.
+For the last 4 quizzes, they will not be posted.
 For Q5-Q8, you will not know the questions in advance, but you will get to choose which questions you want to answer.
-For the critical thinking test you will have to discuss the logic of an experiment or condition leading to its conclusions in four questions.
+For the critical thinking test, Thursday October 25, you will have to discuss the logic of an experiment leading to its conclusions.
 Your answers will be in essay form.
 For some questions you will have seen the material during the semester, but for other questions the experimental scenario will be new.
 You will not get the questions in advance or have a choice of questions on the CTT.
 This test will take up the entire class on that day.
 A table summary of the quizzes and CTT is below.
 Each quiz is worth 4 points toward your final grade.
 The total of quiz points is 32.
 The CTT is worth 18 points toward your final grade